citrix/terraform-provider-citrixadc/README.md

 **

 ## General guidelines on configuring ADC
-The subfolders in the example folder have examples of different ADC configurations through terraform
+The subfolders in the [example folder](https://github.com/citrix/terraform-provider-citrixadc/tree/master/examples) contains examples of different ADC configurations through terraform

 ### Structure
 * `resources.tf` describes the actual NetScaler config objects to be created.
 The attributes of these resources are either hard coded or looked up from input variables in `terraform.tfvars`